Extraordinary opportunity for a dynamic, experienced, and collaborative physician leader

 Spanning New Brunswick, Piscataway, and adjacent towns in central New Jersey, Rutgers–New Brunswick is at the epicenter of America’s northeast corridor that runs from Boston to Washington, D.C.—with excellent air, rail, bus, and highway connections to all points.
 The vibrant city of New Brunswick, with its restaurants, theaters, parks, medical centers, and corporate headquarters, is the geographic midpoint of New Jersey—just 41 miles from New York City and 66 miles from Philadelphia.
 The Jersey shore, Appalachian mountain trails, and the pristine Pine Barrens biosphere are also only an hour away.
 Adjacent town, Franklin Township was recently ranked as one of the top 25 places to live in America.

 Application Procedure and Timeline

+A confidential review of applications will continue until the position is filled.
 Confidential inquiries and nominations should be addressed to Dr. Jan Walbert, Vice President and Senior Consultant for Executive Search, Keeling & Associates, jwalbert@KeelingAssociates.com.
-Review of applications will continue until an appointment is made.

 Affirmative Action/Equal Employment Opportunity Statement